-Until the age of a few months, babies spend moth of their time in their crib or arms and laps of their loved ones.
-As a result, they do not get dirty, thus might not need a daily elaborate bath routine.
+Until the age of a few months, babies spend most of their time in their mulmul jhabla, swaddles, baby blankets, cribs, or arms and laps of their loved ones.
+As a result, they do not get dirty and thus might not need a daily elaborate bath routine.
 Nonetheless, it is good to keep the babies clean, initially with a sponge bath until the umbilical cord stump falls off, then with relaxing baths followed by massages.

 But if, like most parents, you have a million questions and are worried about bathing a newborn without causing any harm or stress to them, here is everything you need to know about how to bathe a newborn baby!

 Baby’s First Bath

 The first bath for newborns can be a little tricky.
 WHO recommends not giving babies a bath at least until the first 24 hours after their birth.
 This will help them get used to the outside temperature first and regulate their body temperature with the new surroundings.